 Following the latest IPCC report published in April 2022, warning that it is “now or never” to limit global warming to 1.5C, it is clear that the climate crisis is accelerating at a pace like never before.
-From deforestation and droughts to air and plastic pollution, there are several factors exacerbating climate change and its consequences are felt everywhere in the world.
-However, it is especially countries in the global south that suffer the most, as they often lack financial resources to tackle the emergency.
-Here are some of the biggest environmental issues in India and how the country is currently dealing with them.
+From deforestation and droughts to air pollution and plastic waste, there are several factors exacerbating climate change and its consequences are felt everywhere in the world.
+However, countries in the global south suffer the most, as they often lack financial resources to tackle the emergency.
+Here are some of the biggest environmental issues in India right now and how the country is dealing with them.

 1. Air Pollution